 French draftsmen working in Italy, such as Ennemond Alexandre Petitot (1727-1801) and Hubert Robert (1733-1808), stimulated this creativeness.
 Robert produced a set of curiously fanciful designs for Egyptian objects in 1763 that were published a decade later in the Abbé de Saint-Non’s Recueil des Griffonis (figure 6).
 In 1771 Petitot created a set of designs entitled Mascarade à la Grecque that was intended to satirize the newly fashionable goût grec.
-Some of these plates are reminiscent of the section that forms the footed pedestal on the present vases.
+Some of these plates are reminiscent of the section that forms the footed pedestal on the present vases (figure 7).
 It is likely that Petitot’s influential compendium of designs, Suite de Vases, which was published in 1764, would have been familiar to the manufacturer of these pieces.

 On initial inspection one might assume that the present vases are an interpretation of a canopic jar of the kind used to hold the viscera removed from mummies during the ancient Egyptian embalming process.
 However, they are in fact a rendering of an Osiris-Canopus, a particular representational idol of the ancient Egyptian god Osiris, designed to be carried in a procession, where the jar section held water symbolizing the god’s role as the bringer of life.3 The Osiris-Canopus was an especially popular representation of the Egyptian god in ancient Rome, where cults of Osiris survived up until the Christian era.4 Several Osiris-Canopus vases were found across the ancient world; an especially important example was discovered at Hadrian’s villa at Tivoli in the middle of the eighteenth century (figure 8).5 Bernard de Montfaucon reproduced an Osiris-Canopus vase in his influential publication on the ancient world Antiquité Expliquée6 (figure 9), popularizing their use as inspiration in art objects such as the present pieces.
 The decorative potential of the Osiris Canopus was also recognized by Wedgwood, who used exactly the same source as design inspiration for one of his productions (figure 10).
 Similar smaller versions of the vases are employed by Valadier as decoration on his Egyptian clocks (figure 11).7